-The IMF mission was informed that the Mobility Package I includes the requirement of regular return of vehicles to the state of estabishment and other new restrictions on access to the EU road transport market resulting in distorted level playing field among EU hauliers, an increase in costs of operations and higher prices for transport services and goods.
+The IMF mission was informed that the Mobility Package I including the requirement of regular return of vehicles to the state of estabishment and other new restrictions on access to the EU road transport market will distort a level playing field among EU hauliers, an increase in costs of operations and higher prices for transport services and goods.
 Due to the Mobility Package I proposals, operators established in EU MSs with the high industrial capacity or closer to the major EU goods’ flows would find themselves in a significantly better business environment compared to hauliers from Lithuania and other peripheral EU MSs.

 The association LINAVA also brought the attention to some estimations on Mobility Package’s I effects on peripheral EU Member States.
 The study of Gdansk University (2017) assessed an impact of the package (namely the proposals initially proposed by the European Commission) vis-à-vis Poland and other peripheral EU Member States.
 The study came to the conclusions that the package would reduce the number of transport operations by 7%, a number of trucks – by 50% in SMEs and by 10% in larger operators.
 Generally, the operating cost would increase by 5% resulting in a situation where around 30% of transport companies will limit their activities or even go bust.
 Jobs will be lost in SMEs and in larger companies respectively by 30% and 20%.